 - All therapy teams are volunteers.
 Love on a Leash® is not affiliated with any for-profit entities, therefore, Love on a Leash® trademarks or apparel may not be worn during any activity that involves payment of any kind.
 If you, as a handler of a therapy pet, are at work with your pet or working in any capacity, then the Love on a Leash® trademarks and apparel must be removed from the handler and pet until the therapy team’s activity is clearly volunteer only.

 - We do not remove any members (human or pet) from our database.
-If we are notified of a pet’s or handler’s death or retirement from Love on a Leash®, we change the status from Active to No Renew.
+If we are notified of a pet’s or handler’s passing or retirement from Love on a Leash®, we change the status from Active to No Renew.
 This stops the renewal reminder emails that members receive.

 - A member who loses or retires a pet has the option to become a Continuing Member with Love on a Leash®.
 You will keep your ID number so that if you choose to certify a new pet, you simply select the “Current/Continuing Member Adding” a pet option on your application.
 A Continuing Member is subject to a $15 annual renewal fee and may continue supervising teams-in-training on their visits.

 - Please log into your account and refer to the Chapter Information page or the Chapters section of our Guidelines for detailed information covering Chapters.

-- No; guests are never permitted on Love on a Leash visits.
+- No; guests are never permitted on Love on a Leash® visits.
 We know how much fun visits are; of course we are all proud of the work we do and would love to share the experience.
 However, because a pet therapy team is defined as one member and one pet, our insurance does not cover members in the event of an incident if a guest accompanies the team during visits.
 It is important that our focus during visits is on our pet and the person we are visiting.
-If two people are certified with the same pet, they may not go on visits together with that pet.
+Even when two people are certified with the same pet, they may not go on visits together with that pet.